microsoft/azure-pipelines-terraform/overview.md

 - **Google Cloud Platform connection\*:** Select the GCP connection to use for GCP backend configuration
 - **Bucket\*:** Select the name of the GCP storage bucket in which you want to store the terraform remote state file
 - **Prefix of state file:** Specify the relative path to the state file inside the GCP bucket.
 For example, if you give the input as "terraform", then the state file, named default.tfstate, will be stored inside an object called terraform.

+### Setting up OCI backend configuration

+- **Oracle Cloud Infrastructure connection\*:** Select the OCI connection to use for OCI backend configuration
+- **PAR for Terraform remote state file:** Enter the OCI object storage PAR (preauthenticated request) URL pointing to the Terraform statefile.
+If the file does not exist it will be created. e.g. https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/z93gZjNS0uDL...DarLRlA8uN/n/tenancy-namespace/b/object-storage-bucket/o/terraform.tfstate
+- **Generate the Terraform remote state file config\*:** Select 'yes' to automatically create the remote Terraform state file configuration.
+When 'yes' the PAR above needs to be specified.
+Select 'no' when the remote Terraform state file configuration is included in the supplied Terraform files (or it is not needed for any reason).
+When 'no' the PAR above can be left blank.

 **NOTE:** If your connection is not listed or if you want to use an existing connection, you can setup a service connection, using the 'Add' or 'Manage' button.